machenjie/task-pool/README.md

 # task-pool
-Pool to run tasks, support cluster mode and thread mode!
+Pool to run tasks, support cluster mode, thread mode and the normal mode which run tasks in the current thread!

 If need to use thread mode, please use the **--experimental-worker** flag to run correctly, since this resource still experimental in NodeJs.

 ## Introduction
 If you want to run tasks in pool, you need this.

+Cluster mode and thread mode can help you run out of your computer resource, normal mode can help you mange your tasks.

+You can mixed use these mode to get something powerful.

 ## Prerequisites
 * [NodeJs](https://nodejs.org/en/) (v 10.15.0 or later)